 Taking care of your car’s paintwork isn’t just a matter of keeping it looking its shiny showroom best; it’s about preserving its bodywork, protecting it from rust spots, and boosting its resale value should you want to sell it on.

-In this guide, we highlight 10 ways to damage your car’s paintwork without knowing it, and provide practical steps on how to remedy common car cleaning issues — like safely removing dust and sap from the bodywork.
+Here we highlight 10 ways to ruin your car’s paintwork without even knowing it, providing you with practical steps on how to remedy common car cleaning issues — like safely removing dust and sap from the bodywork.

 Use our handy at-a-glance guide below to quickly find the right fix for your car care woes.